Helperbird/website/src/pages/help/features/how-to-use-text-to-speech-on-any-website.md

 youtubeId: vwT8SAJfU3E
 cardTitle: Text to Speech
 featureDescription:
   Learn how to use Helperbird's Text to Speech feature to have any text read aloud.
-Perfect for listening to articles, emails, or any written content on the web.
+Listen to articles, emails, documents, or any written content on the web.
 date: 2025-10-12
 headerTags:
   [
-    { tag: 'open-helperbird', title: 'Open Helperbird' }, { tag: 'go-to-text-to-speech', title: 'Go to Text to Speech' }, { tag: 'use-text-to-speech', title: 'Use Text to Speech' }, { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-additional-help', title: 'Need Additional Help?' }
+    { tag: 'what-is-text-to-speech', title: 'What is Text to Speech?' }, { tag: 'who-is-this-for', title: 'Who is This For?' }, { tag: 'step-1-open-helperbird', title: 'Step 1: Open Helperbird' }, { tag: 'step-2-go-to-the-all-features-section', title: 'Step 2: Go to the All Features Section' }, { tag: 'step-3-find-text-to-speech', title: 'Step 3: Find Text to Speech' },
+    { tag: 'step-4-play-the-text', title: 'Step 4: Play the Text' },
+    { tag: 'step-5-customize-settings', title: 'Step 5: Customize Settings' },
+    { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-additional-help', title: 'Need Additional Help?' }
   ]